clearlydefined/service/README.md

 ## Fastest Set Up

-The quickest way to get a fully functional local ClearlyDefined set up (including the crawler) is to use the [Dockerized ClearlyDefined environment setup](https://github.com/clearlydefined/docker_dev_env_experiment).
+The quickest way to get a fully functional local ClearlyDefined set up (including the service) is to use the [Dockerized ClearlyDefined environment setup](https://github.com/clearlydefined/docker_dev_env_experiment).
 This runs all services locally and does not require access to the ClearlyDefined Azure account.

 ## Alternative Set Up